Disney+ streaming service: Disney's Fox takeover unlocks a trove of shows and movies

 Shows and movies: What will I be able to watch?

 Disney+ will include content from the Disney brand itself, Marvel, Pixar, Star Wars and National Geographic.
 In fact, it's organizing the service's app by those exact categories.
-Generally speaking, Disney plans to make Disney+ the catch-all for its family-friendly content, while Hulu -- which Disney will control this week after its takeover of 21st Century Fox -- will be its subscription for edgier, more adult-oriented fare.
+Generally speaking, Disney plans to make Disney+ the catch-all for its family-friendly content, while Hulu -- which Disney controls after its takeover of 21st Century Fox -- will be its subscription for edgier, more adult-oriented fare.

 Disney+ will be the only place you can stream all of Disney's theatrically released movies starting with Captain Marvel and the rest of its 2019 slate.
 It will also house the "entire Disney motion picture library," according to Iger, including all the classic animated movies in what the company calls the Disney vault.
 And of course, the company is developing a slate of original, exclusive shows and movies for the service.